The impact of 2020 was far-reaching, especially for sales and marketing teams.

 The four walls of IT can be confining however, organisations must not be constricted by this and, instead, need to think outside the box to innovate.

 Organisations will use 2021 to ensure innovation is a priority throughout the business, specifically when looking to align sales and marketing departments.
 Customers are now used to seamless and personalised experiences which have emerged following an acceleration in digital transformation and those who fail to complete digital transformation initiatives, risk disappointing customers and revenue.
-Companies which prioritise strategic initiatives will be the ones who will fully see the benefits.
+Companies that prioritise strategic initiatives will be the ones to fully see the benefits.

 The pandemic has proven to every industry and sector that proactivity will prove invaluable to businesses during times of crisis, and we’re set to see more of it this coming year.
-Whether its proactively looking at growth opportunities or purchasing innovative technology, the sales leaders who get ahead will be able to significantly contribute to business growth.
-2021 will prove fruitful for those leaders ensuring themselves and their teams are proactive about moving forward.
+Whether it’s proactively looking at growth opportunities or purchasing innovative technology, the sales leaders who get ahead will be able to significantly contribute to business growth.
+This year will prove fruitful for those leaders ensuring themselves and their teams are proactive about moving forward.

-There is a huge amount of opportunity for sales and marketing teams to grow and improve performance over the coming year and, getting a head start on some of the mentioned trends, is one way in which businesses can flourish following a tough twelve months.
+There is a huge amount of opportunity for teams to grow and improve performance over the coming year.
+Following these top trends for sales and marketing leaders, they can get a head start and flourish in the following tough twelve months.